Montelukast side effects: what patients need to know

 Can montelukast affect mood and behaviour?

 Yes.
-The MHRA has warned that montelukast can cause neuropsychiatric effects including agitation, depression, sleep disturbance and, rarely, suicidal thoughts.
-These can occur from the first dose.
+The MHRA has warned that montelukast can cause neuropsychiatric effects.
+These include agitation, depression, sleep problems and, rarely, suicidal thoughts.
+They can start from the first dose.

 Is montelukast safe for children?

-Montelukast is licensed for children aged 6 months and above and is generally well tolerated.
-However, children may be more susceptible to neuropsychiatric effects.
+Montelukast is licensed for children aged 6 months and above, and is generally well tolerated.
+But children may be more prone to neuropsychiatric effects.

-Parents should monitor closely for nightmares, behavioural changes or mood disturbance.
+Parents should watch closely for nightmares, behaviour changes or mood problems.

 Should montelukast be taken in the morning or evening?

-The standard recommendation is to take montelukast in the evening for asthma.
+The standard advice is to take montelukast in the evening for asthma.
+If nightmares or poor sleep occur, some prescribers suggest trying a morning dose.
+This has not been formally studied.

 How long do montelukast side effects take to resolve?

-Most side effects, including neuropsychiatric symptoms, resolve within days to 2 weeks of stopping the medicine.
+Most side effects, including neuropsychiatric symptoms, clear up within days to 2 weeks of stopping the medicine.

-Headache and gastrointestinal symptoms during treatment usually settle within the first 1 to 2 weeks without stopping.
+Headache and gut symptoms during treatment usually settle within the first 1 to 2 weeks without stopping.

 Can I take montelukast with antihistamines?

 Yes.
-Montelukast and antihistamines (e.g. cetirizine, loratadine) work by different mechanisms and are commonly used together for allergic rhinitis and asthma.
+Montelukast and antihistamines (for example cetirizine, loratadine) work in different ways.
+People often use them together for allergic rhinitis and asthma.

 There are no significant interactions between them.